-While his brother Darius excels at close combat team fights and skirmishes, Draven prefers to dish out his damage from afar.
-The Glorious Executioner is a truly fearsome marksman that delivers a high-risk, high-reward playstyle.
-Many players are often deterred by Draven’s lack of escape and position-heavy playstyle, but once you see his late-game damage, you’ll realise why this high skill cap champ is so strong.
-The Noxus warrior can quickly cleave through even the tankiest of opponents thanks to Spinning Axe’s bonus physical damage, while Blood Rush and Whirling Death make escaping his bloodthirsty plays incredibly difficult.
+His brother Darius excels at close combat team fights and skirmishes but Draven prefers to dish out damage from afar.
+The Glorious Executioner is a fearsome marksman that delivers a high-risk, high-reward playstyle.
+Many players are deterred by Draven’s lack of escape and position-heavy playstyle, but once you see his late-game damage, you’ll realise why this high skill cap champ is so strong.
+The Noxus warrior can quickly cleave through the tankiest of opponents thanks to Spinning Axe’s bonus physical damage, while Blood Rush and Whirling Death make escaping his bloodthirsty plays incredibly difficult.

-Kha’Zix has been a hotly contested jungle pick among casual and pro players for years thanks to his ability to single-handedly carry games.
+Kha’Zix has been a hotly contested jungle pick among casual and pro players for years.
 The Voidreaver is great at duelling and can easily win most 1v1 trades, especially when catching out of position targets.